MatsunoHitoshi/graph-viz-with-llm/README.md

-# Graph Visualization with LLM
+# Graph Visualization with LLM (Document Semantic Connector)

 ## Visualizing Conceptual Relationships from your Document